Study the history of witchcraft in Scotland.

 Professor William G. Naphy

-William is Chair in History at the University of Aberdeen and is your course coordinator.
+William is Emeritus Professor in History at the University of Aberdeen and is your course coordinator.

 He has made frequent appearances in the media (BBC Radio 4, BBC Scotland, Channel 4, Grampian TV) as a specialist on the history of plague, witchcraft, and sexuality.